 - Many competitors use non-vegetarian bovine capsules or artificial fillers or coloring.

-“They had already established that NAD+ could be useful for treating various diseases of ageing, female infertility and also treating side effects of chemotherapy.
+“They had already established that NAD+ could be useful for treating various diseases of aging, female infertility, and also treating side effects of chemotherapy.

 In a paper published in Science today, the Harvard-led team identifies a critical step in the molecular process that allows cells to repair damaged DNA.